qilingframework/rtfd.io/docs/extension.md

 > - qiling/loader/<loader>.py

 ### Arch
-This parts should contain all the function or CPU feature soon needs to be configure during OS initialization.
+This part should contain all the functions or CPU features needed to be configured during OS initialization.

 - setup VFP
 - very specific arch functions, such as GS/FS and etc